fbpx

 1. Make sure you have proper outlets and extension cords

-Safety is key here and you need to make sure you have the proper power supply before you decide to set up lights.
+Safety is key!
+Before you decide to hang your lights, make sure you have the proper power supply.

 2. Measure your exterior

-Measure the part of your home that you are planning on decorate.
-Plan ahead of time to ensure you have the length of lights you need.
+Measure the areas of your home that you plan on decorating to ensure you have the length of lights you need.

 3. Plug in your lights to make sure they work